-The layout of Moodle can be broken down into two types of content areas: topics and blocks.
-The topics appear in the main content area of the page, and blocks appear on the sidebars.
+The layout of a Moodle course can be broken down into two types of content areas: topics and blocks.
+The topics appear in the main content area of the page, and blocks appear in the right sidebar.

 Some faculty use topics to distinguish course meetings, weeks, units, or themes.
 Others use topics to group types of materials, such as lecture slides, readings, or images.

 Below is an example of a topic area:

 By default, each course begins with 14 topics.
 If you wish to add more topics:

 1. Turn editing on using the green box with pencils icon in the top navigation bar.